top of page

 1. An IRU model does not transfer ownership of the underlying assets.

-Therefore, make sure to define the term Capacity and use it extensively in the contract to differentiate it from other similar services in the wholesale telecom market, such as spectrum, wavelength, or even dark fiber.
-It is sometimes better to be repetitive in an agreement than argue afterwards that the negotiated and agreed Capacity IRU with extremes A-Z was only a point-to-point dedicated bandwidth, and not something else.
+Therefore, make sure to define the term Capacity and use it extensively in the contract to differentiate it from other similar services in the wholesale telecoms market, such as spectrum, wavelength, or even dark fibre.
+It is sometimes better to be repetitive in an agreement than argue afterwards that the negotiated and agreed capacity IRU with extremes A-Z was only a point-to-point dedicated bandwidth, and not something else.

 A similar approach should be considered to avoid potential restrictive criteria from national telecom regulators.
 Before signing a multijurisdictional capacity IRU agreement, lawyers should carefully examine the appropriate local terms used for capacity IRU operations in those markets to avoid any legal burdens commonly restricted to the mobile/retail business, such as price control mechanisms, obligations to publish the service offer, or standard network interconnection agreements.